“Whether standing or walking, seated or lying down

 Read more about types of practice

-- hands rest loosely in lap, held in the zazen mudra
+• hands resting loosely in lap, held in the zazen mudra

 Take a few moments before starting each round of sitting to breathe deeply and settle into your posture.
 Once the zazen period starts, try to sit as still as possible.
 This is an important courtesy when sitting with a group, but it is also a point of practice – the urge to move about during zazen is often a reflection of our state of mind.

-If you experience pain while sitting in zazen, try to incorporate your awareness of the pain into your practice by breathing into the pain, without judgment.
-Be sensible however about your body’s limitations—if pain continues after zazen, you may need to adopt a different sitting position.
+If you experience pain while sitting in zazen, try to incorporate your awareness of the pain into your practice.
+Breathe into the pain, without judgment.
+Be sensible however about your body’s limitations.
+If pain continues after zazen, you may need to adopt a different sitting position.
 If you really do need to adjust your position during zazen, move gradually and mindfully, particularly if you are sitting with others.

-When you first take up a sitting meditation practice, it can be helpful to experiment with different sitting positions, and, if possible, to ask someone with meditation/movement experience to give constructive feedback on how you can improve your posture.
+When you first take up a sitting meditation practice, it can be helpful to experiment with different sitting positions.
+If possible, ask someone with meditation/movement experience to give constructive feedback on ways to improve your posture.

-The Melbourne Zen Group offers free orientation sessions at its Brunswick East Dojo for people interested in Zen practice.
-Our orientations are tailored to the needs of individuals, and can include assistance with finding the zazen position that best suits you.
+Melbourne Zen Group volunteers offer free orientation sessions at our Brunswick East Dojo.
+Our orientations are tailored to the needs of individuals and can include assistance with finding the zazen position that is best for you.